ArjunNarzary/custom-cache/README.md

 }
 ```

-🛠️ How It Works • TTL (Expiration): Entries auto-delete after 2min. • LRU (Least Recently Used): Whenever a key is fetched expiry time is renewed. • Cache Full?: Only expired items are removed.
+🛠️ How It Works • TTL (Expiration): Entries auto-delete after 2min. • LRU (Least Recently Used): Whenever a key is fetched, key is removed and added again with new TTL • Cache Full?: Only expired items are removed.
 If no expired items exist, it returns an error instead of removing LRU. • \* • Periodic Cleanup: Every 5 seconds, expired keys are deleted.

 🎯 Future Improvements